tom300z/ImmersiveSpellcastingVR/README.md

-This is a basic plugin template for use with CommonLibSSE
+This is a basic plugin template for use with CommonLibVR

 ## Requirements
 * [CMake](https://cmake.org/)